Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Taking your first steps into the world of hiking?
 Let us be your guide.
 Our Backpacking 101 course on Outside LEARN will teach you everything you need to know, with expert hiker and backcountry guide Siena Fry walking you through everything from assembling your kit to picking a campsite to cooking in the backcountry.

 A backpacking trip can be the experience of a lifetime—as long as you’re properly equipped.
 Using a backpacking checklist is the best way to take stock of your kit before heading out.
 Our handy list covers the essentials for anything from an overnight to a week out in the wilderness.
-This list is meant for three-season backpacking only—you’ll need additional or different gear for special situations, like when snow camping, desert camping, or thru-hiking.
+This list is meant for three-season backpacking only—you’ll need additional or different gear for special situations, like snow camping, desert camping, or thru-hiking.
 Time to get packing!
 For a printable PDF checklist, click here.
 Taking a shorter trip?
 Our dayhiking checklist has you covered.

 More: Learn the basics of hiking and camping with our Backpacking 101 course on Outside LEARN